unfresco/wherever-content/readme.md

 #Wherever Content
 ### About
-A WordPress plugin that allows you to **put reusable content wherever you want**.
-#### But we already have widgets for this!
-Yes, widgets are very nice indeed but a Wherever Content enables you a different and more powerful way to do more tapping into WP’s native post & page distribution manners and content creation capabilities.
+WordPress’s native solution for static and/or reusable contents are – beside the specific theme-options – sidebars and widgets.
+Managing them is very different to post and pages.
+Not only the interface is completely different, the users actually need to know and understand the current theme stucture: when and where it uses it’s sidebars.
+Changing a theme means mostly to learn and rebuild it’s sidebars and widgets.
+Not to mention repeating same widgets accross different sidebars.

+Wherever Content on the other hand is simple to understand: manage content in a post-like way with an extra info that relates each of them to other site contents and places.

-Conceptually, it’s an easy to understand **post-like & content-first** distribution approach whereas WP’s widgets-in-sidebars requires you to think in a **post-unlike & content-last** distribution manner.
+Think of it as a **post-like & content-first** distribution approach whereas WordPress’s widgets-in-sidebars requires to think in a **post-unlike & content-last** distribution manner.

-Make it a thing of the past where you (or your clients) didn’t knew where and how to change that banner spread across the blog, header image a category archive page, footer logos, etc. One, content searchable Wherever Content post list.
+Changing a banner spread across the blog, header images on a category archive page, footer logos, etc. is much easier in a searchable Wherever Content post-list than in a multiple sidebar widget-hell.

-More specifically and useful (and the why everything started) it enables the use of siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/) inside a Wherever Content post and to display it wherever you want.
-No more duplicated layouts!
-Site-wide page-builder built footers!
+More specifically and useful – and the why everything started – it enables the use of siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/) inside a Wherever Content post and to display it wherever you want.
+This means f.e. no more duplicated layouts and site-wide page-builder built footers.

 Please check it out and give your feedback.
 We use it for our clients and will publish it to the WP plugin directory if you like it.